wuher/devil/README.markdown

 Error situations may be handled using exceptions defined in `devil.errors` package.
-So whenever there's a situation that you want to return a certain response code, you can raise a `HttpStatusCodeError` and devil will catch catch it and turn it into appropriate HTTP response object.
+So whenever there's a situation that you want to return a certain response code, you can raise a `HttpStatusCodeError` and devil will catch it and turn it into appropriate HTTP response object.

     from devil import errors
     def post(self, data, request):